 All of them are useful and add value to the content.

 You don’t have to create full infographics every time.
-There are other creative ways to spice up content with engaging visuals.
+There are other creative ways to spice up content with engaging visuals and they're proving to be an SEO task that can really help boost rankings.
 Just look at how this cryptocurrency blog used real-time price graphics to present otherwise boring information to its users.

 It is an embeddable graphic so it’s bound to attract links from other websites in its niche.